 Paying them down, managing their financial impact.

-How can you overcome student loans to move forward financially?
+If you carry sizable education debt, how can you plan to pay it off?
 If you are young (or not so young), budgeting is key.
 Even if you get a second job, a promotion, or an inheritance, you won’t be able to erase any debt if your expenses consistently exceed your income.
-Smartphone apps and other online budget tools can help you live within your budget day to day, or even at the point of purchase for goods and services.
+Smartphone apps and other online budget tools can help you live within your budget day to day or even at the point of purchase for goods and services.

 After that first step, you can use a few different strategies to whittle away at college loans.